tsengwoody/Access8Math/readme.md

 *	review: Open the converted HTML document through a program that opens the .HTML extension by default.
 *	export: Pack the converted HTML document into a zip file.

-Press alt+m key in edit field to pop up the markup command window, select "LaTeX" and press enter, the LaTeX block will be added to the current cursor and the cursor will be automatically moved into it for quick input the content.
+Press alt+m key in edit field to pop up the markup command window, select "LaTeX" and press enter, the LaTeX mark will be insert into before and after the currently selected text (the current cursor when there is no text selected) and the cursor will be automatically moved into it for quick input the content.

 Press alt+l key in edit field to pop up the LaTeX command window, select the LaTeX command item to be added and press enter to add the corresponding LaTeX syntax at the current cursor and automatically move the cursor to the appropriate input point for quick Enter the content.